Skip to Content

 Office with wood desk, computer chair, and window blinds

-When turning or combining your living room into a home office, consider the space you can use and the vibe in the room when choosing an office desk.
+When turning or combining your living room into a home office, consider the space you can use and the vibe in the room when choosing a desk.

-The great thing about installing office types of desks in the living room is that you can challenge your creativity in installing and incorporating one in your living room.
+The great thing about installing work desks in the living room is that you can challenge your creativity in installing and incorporating one in your room.
 Some of these ideas are:

-Use the Sofa’s Center Table/Coffee Table As A Desk: If you want it as simple as possible, you can sit on the sofa and use the current center table you have in the living room as a desk.
+Use the Sofa’s Center Table/Coffee If you want it as simple as possible, you can sit on the sofa and use the current center table you have in the living room as a desk.
 You just need to set up your laptop on the table and start working.

-Living Room’s End Table Transforms Into A Desk: If you have an end table that accompanies your sofa, you can use it as your desk.
+Use An End Table That Transforms Into A Desk: If you have an end table that accompanies your sofa, you can use it as your budget desk.
 One disadvantage you will experience though is that since the table is small, you have limited space in your “desk.”
 This can work if you have a small laptop and won’t need space for other office items.

 Since this type of desk is foldable, it is temporary, and so you would need to pack up at the end of the day (Which can be a real hassle!).

-Install Desks As A Living Room Shelf: Most home offices use an executive desk, and you can also install it in the living room and use it differently but have it function as a shelf.
+Install Desks As A Shelf: Most home offices use an executive desk, and you can also install it and use it differently but have it function as a shelf.

-With enough storage space (with its drawers), you can keep files and office equipment and supplies in them.
+With enough storage space (with its drawers), you can keep files, office equipment and supplies in them.
 However, when not in use, you can use the desk as a shelf and put books, vases, and other ornaments on it.

-Make sure to choose a small to medium-sized executive office desk to save space!
-And you can also use a writing desk if you feel like an executive desk is too much formal to consider.
+Make sure to choose a small to medium-sized executive desk to save space!
+You can also use a writing desk if you feel like an executive desk is too formal to consider.

-Convenient as it may be, these floating fold-out desk is not aesthetically pleasing to look at.
+Convenient as it may be, these floating fold-out desks are not aesthetically pleasing to look at.
 You might still need to find a way to hide it when not in use, like a curtain.
 And you will also have to pack up every time you finish work at the end of the day.